 Key points for selected healthcare occupations

-- In 2014, there were approximately 103,000 persons employed in healthcare occupations, representing 5.4% of Ireland’s workforce (Figure 9.5.1)
+- In 2015, there were approximately 103,000 persons employed in healthcare occupations, representing 5.3% of Ireland’s workforce.

-However, the increase in public expenditure is expected to be modest in light of requirements for further fiscal consolidation, resulting in lower than average expected growth in employment in publicly funded services, including healthcare.
-Any growth which does occur is expected to be only a fraction of the total recruitment requirement, which will mostly be driven by the replacement demand.
-Exits to inactivity are estimated at 2,000 for nurses and 1,500 for other healthcare professionals and associate professionals.
-As a result the total annual recruitment requirement for healthcare professionals and associate professionals is estimated at over 5,000, with the recruitment requirement for nurses accounting for half of it.
+Despite the recent removal of the recruitment ban in publicly funded healthcare, lower than average growth in employment is expected in publicly funded services, including health in light of the requirements for further fiscal consolidation.
+Employment growth is expected to be a fraction of the total recruitment requirement which will mostly be driven by the replacement demand.
+Exits to inactivity are estimated at 1,900 for nurses and 1,500 for other healthcare professionals and associate professionals.
+As a result, the total annual recruitment requirement for healthcare professionals and associate professionals is estimated at over 4,000 annually, just over half of which is for nurses.

 Shortages continue to persist for the following occupations:

-- Nurses – advanced nursing practitioners (e.g. intensive care, operation theatre), registered nurses (e.g. general nurse, cardiovascular care, children’s care; intellectual disability care, mental health care) and clinical nurses
+- Nurses – advanced nursing practitioners (e.g. intensive care, operation theatre, theatre nurse managers), registered nurses (e.g. general nurse, cardiovascular care, elder persons’ care, children’s care; intellectual disability care, mental health care) and clinical nurses

 - Radiographers (clinical specialists; MRI and CT radiographers)

-- Health service managers.
+- Health service managers;